lindseysim/templatize/README.md

 Child: Louise
 ```

-Note above cases uses an array of objects.
-If a flat array of values is used, may simply use dot notation ending with the dot.
+Note above example uses an array of objects.
+If a flat array of values is used, may simply use dot notation ending with the dot to display the value.

 &nbsp; *Template:*